 The X Factour setlist: Man On The Edge / Wrathchild / Heaven Can Wait / Lord Of The Flies / Fortunes Of War / Blood On The World’s Hands / Afraid To Shoot Strangers / The Evil That Men Do / The Aftermath / Sign Of The Cross / 2 Minutes To Midnight / The Edge Of Darkness / Fear Of The Dark / The Clairvoyant / Iron Maiden // The Number Of The Beast / Hallowed Be Thy Name / The Trooper.

-The staging was quite effective for the smaller venues the band played in 1995-96, but looked much too dark and empty when they set it up in South American stadiums, as the above video proves.
+Maiden’s The X Factor staging was fairly effective for the smaller venues the band played in 1995-96, but looked much too dark and empty when they set it up in South American stadiums, as the above video proves.
 They attempted to rectify this with the subsequent tour for Virtual XI in 1998, but this production gets my vote as the worst of the 1990s.

-Once again, Maiden made the mistake of creating a particular visual landscape without apparently knowing what it’s supposed to be, as they had done in 1983:
+Once again, Maiden made the mistake of creating a particular visual landscape without apparently knowing what it’s supposed to be, as they had previously done with Piece Of Mind in 1983:

 This is a band with no clue about how to construct appealing visual themes anymore.
 In addition, the much-touted promise to return rare gems to the setlist was completely not delivered on.
 As such, the Virtual XI tour had the distinction of being a terrible production along with the worst setlist of the entire decade.